 - Winding up of the estate – Beneficiaries and heirs who believe that an administrator/executor is taking too long to administer an estate may file suit to force the winding of the estate so that they can receive their inheritances.

-Why Choose Us to Represent You in Your Estate Litigation?
+Why Choose Our New Jersey Estate Litigation Lawyers to Represent You in Your Case?

 When your rights are on the line in estate litigation, you need experienced legal representation to look out for your interests.
-Let an estate litigation attorney in New York from Choi Law Firm go to work advocating for you in your legal dispute by:
+Let our estate litigation attorneys in Bergen County, NJ go to work advocating for you in your legal dispute by:

 - Thoroughly reviewing the facts and circumstances of your case to evaluate your legal options and prepare a tailored legal strategy to pursue the results you want